Sachintha-Samarathunga/Summerizer/README.md

 # ⭕ Webpage Summarizer ⭕

-## using React Js,Vite Js,Redux,Tailwind CSS and OpenAI
+## Using React Js/ Vite Js/ Redux/ Tailwind CSS & OpenAI

 See how it works 😍